-Performance-based salary increases are awarded to an employee based on the individual's performance as demonstrated by the achievement of their expected outcomes and demonstration of competencies, an individual's skill set, the position of the individual's compensation within the band, and the departmental budget allocated for increases.
-Performance-based increases are effective September 1 of each year.
-To be eligible for a performance-based salary increase, the staff member must have been hired, transferred, or promoted into the position prior to May 1.
+Merit increases are awarded to an employee based on the individual's performance as demonstrated by the achievement of their goals and demonstration of competencies, the position of the individual's compensation within the market cluster, and the departmental budget allocated for increases.
+Merit increases are effective September 1 of each year.
+To be eligible for a merit increase, the staff member must have been hired, transferred, or promoted into the position prior to May 1.

-Staff who are on Leave Without Pay, Leave of Absence, continuous FMLA, short or long-term disability, and military leave are not considered to be actively at work.
-If a staff members is not actively at work on the date that an increase in their annual salary would otherwise have occurred (generally September 1), this increase will go into effect on the date that staff member returns to work.
+Staff who are on leave without pay, leave of absence, continuous FMLA, short term disability, and military leave are not considered to be actively at work.
+Employees not actively at work on the date that an increase in annual salary would otherwise have occurred (generally September 1), will receive a merit increase effective the date the employee actively returns to work.

-The process for determining a performance-based salary increase has four steps:
+The process for determining a merit increase has four steps: